MalikElate/MalikElate/README.md

 ## What I'm working on
 • Improving my personal site: MalikElate.com

-• React tic-tac-toe: <a href="">repository</a>
+• React rideshare profit software: <a href="">repository</a>

-• A language learning application: repository
+• A language learning application: Topo

 ## What I find exciting
 • Camping and hiking with my friends and pup